Why we are taking on the fight

 Compensation to BNTAC for the past and continuing Wittenoom asbestos hazard;

-Punishment, for those responsible for the reckless and disgraceful creation and maintenance of the Wittenoom asbestos hazard; and
+Holding to account those responsible for the reckless and disgraceful creation and maintenance of the Wittenoom asbestos hazard; and

 Behind the Case: Peter Gordon